TheEnbyperor/matter-aliro/README.md

 - The Administrator Commissioning cluster is not implemented.
 This means it is impossible to generate a new pairing passcode to add the device to a second fabric.
 - Group Sessions and the Group Key Management cluster are not implemented.
-- The NFC half of Aliro is not implemented.
-The lock device simply saves received public keys to disk, and does nothing with them.